Outdoor Living Space Home Tour

 This year’s color theme is pink.

-We probably spend the most time out here.
+We probably spend the most of our time out here.

 Coffee in the morning, brunch a bit later, then dinner on the deck is the place to be.